jomjol/AI-on-the-edge-device/README.md

 ##### 10.2.0 - Stability Increase (2022-01-14)

-- Due to the update camera driver, the image looks different and a new setup might be needed
+- Due to the updated camera driver, the image looks different and a new setup might be needed
   - Update reference image
   - Update Alignment marks